Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy

-A test sample for imaging was fabricated by depositing micron-scale SU-8 polymer features with a thickness $\sim 5~\mu m$ onto a silica substrate in the shape of a \enquote{KET} symbol (shown in Fig.~(\ref{3D}.ii)).
-A 3D image of this sample is shown in Fig.~(\ref{3D}.i). $27 \times 78$ pixel positions were measured by monitoring the outcomes of the HOM interferometer, with data acquisition time $\sim20~min$ ($\sim40~min$ total measurement time due to the limited speed of the translation stages) for an area of $0.4~mm^2$.
-The maximum transverse resolution of the HOM microscope was determined to be $\sim 5\times5~\mu m^2$ with a resolution test target, but due to the size of this sample, a reduced transverse resolution ($\sim15\times15~\mu m^2$) was used to decrease the total acquisition time.
-Assuming the known refractive index value for this polymer to be $n=1.58$, the measured relative thickness between the two steps in this sample is determined to be $4.6\pm 0.5~\mu m$.
+The phase-locking was monitored with an electronic data logger (\textit{Liquid Instruments - Moku:GO}) to ensure stability of the photon pair source during the data acquisition (see Supplemental Materials).
+If failure in the phase-locking is detected, the system automatically suspends data acquisition and reacquires locking with a new set point for the PID controller.
+As this results in an unknown offset in the absolute value of the measured sample thickness, it is also necessary in this case to repeat the measurement of the previously acquired pixels. $27 \times 78$ pixel positions were measured by monitoring the outcomes of the HOM interferometer, with data acquisition time $\sim20~min$ ($\sim40~min$ total measurement time due to the limited speed of the translation stages) for an area of $0.4~mm^2$.
+The maximum transverse resolution of the HOM microscope was determined to be $\sim 10\times10~\mu m^2$ with a resolution test target, but due to the size of this sample, a reduced transverse resolution ($\sim15\times15~\mu m^2$) was used to decrease the total acquisition time.
+Fig.~\ref{3D}(c) shows a comparison of a 1D raster scan across a single row of pixels using the HOM microscope with the results from a commercial 3D profilometer (\textit{Filmetrics - Profilm3D$^\circledR$}). \textcolor{black}{As the raster-scan pattern consisted of a vertical sweep in the Y axis followed by stepwise increment on the X axis, the 1D scan results correspond to data points monitored over a period of $\sim40~min$.
+The results from the HOM microscope agree with the measurements from the 3D profiler (within the given error of $1.1~\mu m$ of the HOM microscope system) across the whole time period of the measurement.
+T}he sharpness of the edge features observed in the sample profile were limited for the HOM microscope measurement by the reduced transverse resolution.

+Assuming the known refractive index value for this polymer to be $n=1.58$ for both the signal and idler wavelengths, the measured relative thickness between the two steps in this sample is determined to be $11\pm 1~\mu m$.

-Fig.~\eqref{Precision} shows the results of repeated measurements of the sample for different beat note frequencies, which was used to characterise the axial precision.
-For each parameter combination, half of the pixels corresponded to positions on the deposited polymer, which we denote as step 1 ($S_1$), while the other half correspond to positions on the substrate where no polymer was deposited, denoted as step 2 ($S_2$).
+Fig.~\ref{Precision} shows the results of repeated measurements of the sample for different beat note frequencies, which was used to characterise the axial precision.
+For each parameter combination, depth estimates were made by acquiring and combining data from groups of the same 40 pixels (a subset of a pixel column in the image).
+This was performed on two distinct regions of the sample - with one corresponding to pixels lying on the deposited polymer, which we denote as step 1 ($S_1$), and the other on a region where no polymer was deposited, which is denoted as step 2 ($S_2$).
 As the depth estimates for the two regions are statistically independent, the overall precision combining the two data sets is given by